Updated: Dec 16, 2022

 Just start little by little

-For those of us who have sheltered in place for over a year, even simple outings can seem daunting and overstimulating.
-While some people are planning vacations abroad and large family reunions, others of us are worried about going to the grocery store where people aren’t wearing masks.
+For those of us who have been cautious for the past few years, even simple gatherings can seem daunting and overstimulating.
+While some people are planning vacations abroad and large family reunions, others of us are worried about going to events where people aren’t wearing masks.
 Often with gradual exposure to these situations, we can slowly begin to feel more comfortable.
 Some ideas to start slowly engaging with the outside world again are:

 Talk to your work about what to expect if you’ve been working from home